AndreasNagel/DynamicSystemSimulator/README.md

 Usage
 ------

-Load the package (Package>Load) from DynSysSim.xml.
+Load the package (Package>Load) DynSysSim.xml.

 Open a demo scheme (File>Load Scheme) DSS-demo1.syn.
 Run the Simulation (Scheme>Run) -- You'll see what happens when you integrate time.

-Load another demo Simulation DSS-demo2_predator-prey.syn.
+Load another demo simulation DSS-demo2_predator-prey.syn.
 Run the simulation.
-Try to adjust the simulation parameters so that the population of preys and predators would not extinguish - life is not a simple thing! :)
+Try to adjust the simulation parameters (adders' coefficients) so that the population of preys and predators would not extinguish - life is not a simple thing! :)

 Package description
 --------------------